 Fig. 3 System control schematic diagram

 In Figure 3, the PI regulator outputs the frequency signal of the solar pump inverter according to the given error, thus changing the speed of the motor, that is, changing the load size of the system.
 The larger the Fset, the higher the motor speed and the larger the system load.
 Conversely, the smaller the Fset, the lower the motor speed and the smaller the system load.
-The system load directly affects the DC side current of the solar pump inverter , that is, the size of Idc.
+The system load directly affects the DC side current of the solar pump inverter, that is, the size of Idc.
 The larger the load, the larger the Idc, the smaller the load, the smaller the Idc.
 This constitutes the system regulation process described below:

-When the output voltage Udc of photovoltaic array is greater than the instruction voltage U*, the frequency of the solar pump inverter increases with the given Fset, the speed N of the pump increases, the load increases, the output current Idc of photovoltaic array increases, and the output voltage Udc of photovoltaic array decreases until it stabilizes at the working point U*.
-When the output voltage Udc of photovoltaic array is less than the instruction U*, the frequency of the converter given Fset decreases, the speed N of the pump decreases, the load decreases, the output current Idc of photovoltaic array decreases, and the output voltage Udc of photovoltaic array increases until it stabilizes at the working point U*.
+When the output voltage Udc of the photovoltaic array is greater than the instruction voltage U*, the frequency of the solar pump inverter increases with the given Fset, the speed N of the pump increases, the load increases, the output current Idc of the photovoltaic array increases, and the output voltage Udc of photovoltaic array decreases until it stabilizes at the working point U*.
+When the output voltage Udc of the photovoltaic array is less than the instruction U*, the frequency of the converter given Fset decreases, the speed N of the pump decreases, the load decreases, the output current Idc of photovoltaic array decreases, and the output voltage Udc of photovoltaic array increases until it stabilizes at the working point U*.